KeraStudios/vapour/README.md

 	</system.webServer>
 </configuration>
 ````
-Note: if you already have a 'web.config' file you can just merge the handler tags into the web.config file.
+Note: if you already have a 'web.config' file you can just merge the handler tags into your web.config file.

 Next we'll also create two folders in the 'app_code/' directory called 'controllers/' and 'models/'
 respectively.
-You're folder structure should now look like this:
+Your folder structure should now look like this:
 ```
 app_code/
 	app.vb